 Larger than life sculptures

 “We’ve got some that are one block sculptures, so about a metre by half a metre, and we’ve also got a larger than life-size Grace Darling in a boat.
-She’s a little bit bigger than me, sat down in a boat with an oar saving the seamen,” said Mr Chaloner of the heroine who rescued survivors from the wreck of the Forfarshire, a paddle steamer that sank off the Farne Islands in 1838.
+She’s a little bit bigger than me, sat down in a boat with an oar saving the seamen,” said Matt of the heroine who rescued survivors from the wreck of the Forfarshire, a paddle steamer that sank off the Farne Islands in 1838.
 “I finished the second Grace yesterday.
 I was pretty chuffed with her!
 She’s quite an epic-sized sculpture.”

 “We set up in Liverpool 14 years ago and we’ve been doing it ever since.
 It’s just grown and grown.
 We’ve been to Alaska to the world championships to represent the UK, I think about 10 times between us now, in Latvia.
 I’ve been to Kuwait, we did stuff for Game of Thrones in Belfast.
 It’s really good because it takes me all over the place.
 Some weekends I can be doing an 18th birthday party and next week I can be on set doing props for a film.
-It’s a really interesting job with diverse clients,” said the sculptor about his career.
+It’s a really interesting job with diverse clients,” said Matt about his ice sculpting career.

 Visiting Fire and Ice InDurham